peowpeowbangbang/eck-microk8s/README.md

-#### Pre-requisite

-I installed microk8s in a MacBook Pro M3 Pro with 36GB, running Sonoma 14.5

 #### Note for Kibana
 - Kibana might fail if the elastic username and password is wrong. use the get_username.sh to get the password from the secret.